AshishYUO/huffman-compression/README.md

 A minimal huffman compression program using C++ language.

 ## Theory
 Huffman compression is based on huffman coding technique.
-The huffman coding creates an optimal binary tree that is constructed based on frequency of an item in a file.
+The huffman coding creates an optimal binary tree that is constructed based on frequency of an item/character in a file.

 For example, let's take an example of a file or string containing data like "AAABBCAAADDFFAAAADCCCDAADDDAAACGAAACACA"